benefits are there to me if I join?

 In addition, the TVRCC offers support when

 requested to competitors in all other forms of motorsport where they promote TVR.

 In 2003, 2004 and 2005, the Club sponsored the TVR entry into the

 Le Mans 24 hour race including the historic first ever finish of that race in

 2004 by both Synergy Chamberlain Motorsport T400Rs (more info)

-They are represented at UK rounds of the Britcar (where for 2012 Club members Andy Holden and Steve Glynn are each flying the TVR flag in their Sagaris V8s) and
+They are often represented at UK rounds of the Britcar (where for 2013 Club members Andy Holden and Steve Glynn are each flying the TVR flag in their Sagaris V8s) and

 occasionally European rounds of the FIAGT.

 In recent years, the Le Mans Classic has also grown in popularity and 2012 saw nearly 750 Club members descend on the La Sarthe circuit in July to support the 5 Granturas entered, including the historic 50th anniversary return of the original YFR 751 that first raced at Le Mans in 1962.
 The Club provides support